-This post is the second of a three-part series that gives an overview of the NVIDIA team’s first-place solution for the booking.com challenge.
+This post is the second installment of a three-part series of articles on recommender systems.
 The first post gives an overview of recommender system concepts.
-This second post discusses deep learning for recommender systems.
+This post discusses deep learning for recommender systems.
 The third post will discuss the winning solution, the steps involved, and also what made a difference in the outcome.

 Deep Learning for Recommendation

 As the growth in the volume of data available to power recommender systems accelerates rapidly, data scientists are increasingly turning from more traditional machine learning methods to highly expressive deep learning models to improve the quality of their recommendations.

 Broadly, the life-cycle of deep learning for recommendation can be split into two phases: training and inference.
 In the training phase, the model is trained to predict user-item interaction probabilities (calculate a preference score) by presenting it with examples of interactions (or non-interactions) between users and items from the past.